Now that we have the lens PSF it should be straight forward to reverse its blurring effect out of the image, right?

 Sampling is expressed mathematically as a Dirac delta function at the center of each pixel (the red dots below).

-Now that we know from the introductory article that the spatial frequency response of a typical perfect digital camera and lens can be modeled simply as the product of the Modulation Transfer Function of the lens and pixel area, convolved with a Dirac delta grid at cycles-per-pixel spacing
+Now that we know from the introductory article that the spatial frequency response of a typical perfect digital camera and lens (its Modulation Transfer Function) can be modeled simply as the product of the Fourier Transform of the Point Spread Function of the lens and pixel aperture, convolved with a Dirac delta grid at cycles-per-pixel pitch spacing

 While perusing Jim Kasson’s excellent Longitudinal Chromatic Aberration tests I was impressed by the quantity and quality of the information the resulting data provides.
 Longitudinal, or Axial, CA is a form of defocus and as such it cannot be effectively corrected during raw conversion, so having a lens well compensated for it will provide a real and tangible improvement in the sharpness of final images.
 How much of an improvement?